UKCloud/documentation/articles/azure/azs-how-manage-azure-group.md

 ### Intended audience

-To complete the steps in this guide you must have global administrator access to the Azure portal and Owner access to the Azure Stack portal.
+To complete the steps in this guide you must have global administrator access to the Azure portal and Owner access to the UKCloud Azure Stack portal.

 ## Creating a group for Azure users